jorgereyesn/prioritization--model-shodan-jreyes-web-app/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To define the input data, it is necessary to carry out a previous research in Shodan through its official website (https://www.shodan.io/), where the following search string must be entered: org: "Organization\_Name".
+Once the different IPs that are visible in Shodan have been collected, we enter them into the prototype to perform the necessary queries and map the information to be displayed in the modules.

-## Available Scripts
+## Input Data

-In the project directory, you can run:
+In the project directory, you can search /src/Pages/MainPage/main-page.component.js and and set the IPs previously found in const [ips]

+## Creating environment variables

+Create `.env` file and put the variable `REACT_APP_SHODAN_API_KEY=YOUR API KEY`

+Execute `npm install`

-### `yarn start`
+Execute `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.